imagej/imagej.github.io/pages/DICOM.md

 description: test description
 ---

+{% include menu-formats%}
-{% include menu-formats%}[Digital Imaging and Communications in Medicine (DICOM)](wikipedia:DICOM "wikilink") is a standard for handling, storing, printing, and transmitting information in medical imaging.
+[Digital Imaging and Communications in Medicine (DICOM)](wikipedia:DICOM "wikilink") is a standard for handling, storing, printing, and transmitting information in medical imaging.

 ## How to read DICOM files into ImageJ?